This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do chest compressions even if you cannot give rescue breaths.
 Chest compressions alone make it more likely that the infant will live than if you do nothing at all.

 Care for your baby's skin:

 - Do not put powders or lotions on your baby's skin before you attach the monitor.
-This will prevent the sensors from working correctly.
+These will prevent the sensors from working correctly.

 - If the monitor uses sticky pads, remove and replace them as directed.
 Do not change the sticky pads more often than the provider says is okay.
-This could irritate your baby's skin.
+You could irritate your baby's skin.

 Write down your questions so you remember to ask them during your child's visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health